-The Montana State University Extension Sheep Program and Montana Wool Growers Association are offering a beginner Wool Harvesting School at the Hollenbeck Ranch in Molt.
+The Montana State University Extension Sheep Program and Montana Wool Growers Association are offering a beginner / intermediate Wool Harvesting School to be held Oct.
+12-15 in Billings and Molt.

-This hands-on shearing course is intended for the beginner/novice shearer.
-It is especially designed to teach you how to shear sheep so that you will maintain a quality wool clip and minimize stress to both you and the sheep.
+This hands-on shearing course is especially designed to teach you how to shear sheep so that you will maintain a quality wool clip and minimize stress to both you and the sheep.
 In addition, you will learn about the shearing machine; how to care for and maintain the hand piece; and how to sharpen combs and cutters.

 To ensure the best experience for students, class size is limited to 16 students per session.
 Applicants under 16 years of age must have prior instructor approval.
 Accepted applicants will receive more detailed information about the workshop.

-This initial fee grants you free access to future MSU-sponsored wool harvesting schools depending on your shearing ability.
+This cost gives you access to future MSU-sponsored wool harvesting schools depending on your shearing ability.
 Many first-time students find it beneficial to repeat the beginner school the following year.
 If you can shear five sheep an hour, you may qualify to attend higher-level schools offered by MSU.